sjalali12/RISCV_FE_Design_Course/README.md

   riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o \<objfilename>.o \<codefilename>.c

 We have used two modes of optimization for compilation namely, -O1 and -Ofast. -Ofast mode performs greater level of optimization while conversion of C to assembly.
+To view the compiled assembly code, use this command:

+riscv64-unknown-elf-objdump -d \<objfilename>.o | less

 ## Day 2 - Application Binary Interface (ABI) and Verification flow